GoogleCloudPlatform/gcsfuse/docs/semantics.md

 handle for the file, and that the call to `close` on A happened before the call to `open` on B. Then the contents of the file as seen by B are guaranteed to be exactly the contents of some generation G' of O such that `G <= G'`.

-## Caveat

-There is one caveat to this guarantee, due to the lack of listing consistency in GCS and to the way the kernel VFS layer works.
-Although the guarantee on file contents above holds when `open` succeeds, it is possible that `open` will fail with `ENOENT` if there are no placeholder objects for the directory ancestors of the object being opened.
-This will persist until requests to GCS to list the directories involved return up to date responses.

-For example, say that A does this:

-    cd /mount_point
-    mkdir -p foo/bar
-    echo "hello" > foo/bar/baz

-and then B does this:

-    cd /mount_point
-    cat foo/bar/baz

-This will result in the kernel issuing the following set of requests to gcsfuse on B:

-*   Look up the inode for 'foo' within the root.
-Call it F.
-*   Look up the inode for 'bar' within F. Call it B.
-*   Look up the inode for 'baz' within B. Call it B'.
-*   Open B' for reading.
-Call the handle H.
-*   Read from H.

-`mkdir -p` on A will ensure that there are inodes for each of the directories, and GCS's write-to-read consistency will ensure that B can see them during the lookup requests.
-So this will work fine.

-But now assume that the initial contents of the bucket are a single object named "foo/bar/qux", very recently created, and A does only the following:

-    cd /mount_point
-    echo "hello" > foo/bar/baz

-This will succeed because the directory "foo/bar" already implicitly exists.
-But unlike before it will not result in the creation of objects named "foo/" and "foo/bar/".
-Therefore if GCS does not yet show any of the objects in a request to list objects, there is no way that the first lookup request from the kernel on B can succeed, and the `echo` command will fail.

-TODO(jacobsa): We are probably causing this problem for ourselves.
-Perhaps we should adopt the following convention: there is no 'real' directory inode unless the placeholder object exists.
-That is, there is no implicit definition of directories.
-So when we do Objects.list we follow by stat requests for the placeholder objects, and filter out prefixes that have no result.
-If the user sets up their directory structure only via gcsfuse this works out fine.
-If they have existing objects (like the "foo/bar/qux" case), then the objects will be inaccessible via gcsfuse until they create the directories leading up to them.

 # Listing consistency